zggl/deck.gl/dev-docs/roadmaps/tile-layer-roadmap.md

 Non-goals
 - The `TileLayer` is NOT indended to be a full replacement for a base map (e.g. a mapbox base map) as that involves a long tail of features to achieve the required level of polish).

+## Current Issues

-### Issues with v8.0 Tile Layer
+### Known Issues with v8.0 Tile Layer

-- BUG: Parent tiles are not hidden - When opacity != 1 overlapping tiles are visible
+- BUG: Parent tiles are not hidden - When opacity != 1 overlapping child/parent tiles are visible
-- No visual optimizations (e.g. load tiles from center out, blend in child-tiles, ...)
 - Tile caching scheme is naive
 - No request scheduling - tiles no longer in view (e.g. after quick pans) can still be loaded, request queue floods with "low priority" tile requests starving other loading, ...
+- No visual optimizations (e.g. load tiles from center out, blend in child-tiles, ...)

 ### PRs